Nathan-Potgieter/Making-of-MCmarket/README.md

 below for further detail.

 For the purpose of this readme this version of sim\_inno is slightly different to that in the final version of MCmarket.
+This vrsion allow one to create hybrid multivariate copulas, this functionality is tested in section .

 ``` r
 #' @title sim_market